 His practice now emphasizes major felony trials and appeals, personal injury cases, and estate matters — writing wills, settling estates, and handling estate litigation.

 Lloyd served as President of the Charlottesville-Albemarle Bar Association in 2012-2013.
 He is a frequent writer, lecturer, and media expert on topics in criminal law, constitutional law and trial practice.
 He has been listed in “Best Lawyers in America” for criminal defense, and since 2013 has been named a Virginia “SuperLawyer” for criminal law.

 In addition to his legal activities, Lloyd served on the Planning Commission for the City of Charlottesville from 1981 to 1989, serving as Chair in 1988 and 1989.
-He is active in his church, St. Paul’s Memorial Episcopal Church, where he has served on the Vestry three times and Chair of the Outreach and Service Commission.
-He served as Co-President of the Greenbrier Elementary School PTO (1990-1991), on the Board of Directors of Children, Youth and Family Services, Inc. (now known as ReadyKids) from 2007-2013, and on the Board of Piedmont Housing Alliance from 2005-2017, including 5 years as Board President.
+He is active at St. Paul’s Memorial Episcopal Church, where he has served on the Vestry three times and as Chair of the Outreach and Service Commission.
+He was Co-President of the Greenbrier Elementary School PTO (1990-1991), and he has served on the Board of Directors of Children, Youth and Family Services, Inc. (now known as ReadyKids), Piedmont Housing Alliance (including 5 years as President), Madison House, Community Energy Conservation Program, and the Community Criminal Justice Board.
 He also sings bass in the St. Paul’s Choir, and until this campaign he sang with The Oratorio Society of Virginia.
 He has been a Cub Scout leader, a Boy Scout leader, a Sunday School teacher, and a baseball, softball and soccer coach.
 He and Sheila have three grown children and one adorable grandson.